Should we even be talking about how to invest for college students?

-- The student will graduate from college, already having investment experience.
+- Experience: The student will graduate from college already having investment experience.

-- The student will graduate from college, and already have at least a small investment nest egg – the future time value of that investment can be enormous.
+- Nest egg: The student will graduate from college and already have at least a small investment nest egg – the future time value of that investment can be enormous.

-- Real world lessons will be learned in the process of investing that could never be learned by reading books, visiting websites, or even watching “how to” videos.
+- Education: Real-world lessons will be learned in the process of investing that could never be learned by reading books, visiting websites, or even watching “how to” videos.

-- Just getting started is often the single biggest hurdle for a new investor, and if you begin while still in school you’ll have already cleared it.
+- Initiative: Just getting started is often the single biggest hurdle for a new investor, and if you begin while still in school, you’ll have already cleared it.

-- If you can save and invest while still in school, and on a very limited income, think what you can do after graduating when you’ll have a full-time income?
+- Potential: If you can save and invest while still in school, and on a very limited income, think about what you can do after graduating when you’ll have a full-time income.

 The student who gains experience investing in college – even at a very low level – will have a big advantage over those who haven’t.

-The single biggest step for how to invest for college students is carving out at least a small space for savings in a very limited budget.
-That means investing is actually a two-step process – saving money, and then investing it.
+The single biggest step for how to invest for college students is carving out at least a small space for savings on a very limited budget.
+That means investing is actually a two-step process – saving money and then investing it.

 Since the reader’s two kids are making “just under a couple hundred bucks a week” it will admittedly be a tight squeeze.

 Just as important, saving even a small amount is better than nothing at all.
-Since the kids are still in school, their educations are and should be their main priorities.
-Being able to save and invest is a bonus, and one that will pay big dividends after they graduate.
+Since the kids are still in school, their education is and should be their main priority.
+Being able to save and invest is a bonus and one that will pay big dividends after they graduate.

-That doesn’t mean individual stocks necessarily, but you could also invest in low-cost, index-based exchange traded funds (ETFs) which hold stocks.
+That doesn’t mean individual stocks necessarily, but you could also invest in low-cost, index-based exchange-traded funds (ETFs) that hold stocks.

-Self-directed investing.
-This is do-it-yourself investing (DIY), where you not only fund your account, but you also handle all of the investing details.
+This is do-it-yourself investing (DIY), where you not only fund your account but also handle all of the investing details.
 You create your own portfolio allocation, research and choose specific investments, and then decide when to buy and sell them.

 Where to Invest With Small Amounts of Money